letoram/tui-bindings/lua/doc/lua-tui.md

     root:new_window("handover", on_window)

-In the new handler, you have access to another method that can only be called on the new pending window:
+In the new handler, you have access to another method that can only be called on the parent window in the context of the new window event closure:

-    function on_window(wnd)
+    function on_window(wnd, new)
-		    if not wnd then
+		    if not new then
 				    print("allocation failed")
 				    return
 				end